-Hello readers, in this tutorial, we will learn about Heap and Stack in Java.
+Hello readers, in this tutorial, we will learn about Heap space and Stack in Java.

 In Java, the Java Virtual Machine (JVM) divides the memory into two parts i.e. Java Heap Space and Java Stack Memory.